sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 </div>

 The second example (Fig. 8) is trial 3 of participant `ger10` in which the `chain` method performed better than the `warp` method.
-This is trial is characterized by erratic initial fixations and a high amount of rereading.
+This trial is characterized by erratic initial fixations and a high amount of rereading.

 <div class="figure" style="text-align: center">